jizhang/jizhang.github.com/source/_posts/2022-06-26-write-your-own-flask-sqlalchemy-extension.md

 `scoped_session.remove` will invoke `close` on the session and remove it from its registry.
 Next request will get a brand new session object.

-We can verify that it uses the desired connection:
+We can verify if it uses the desired connection:

 ```python
 @app.cli.command()